Allen James Babcock: Priesthood

-Babcock returned to Rome in1936 to serve as vice rector for the North American College.
+Babcock returned to Rome in 1936 to serve as vice rector for the North American College.
 Pope Piux XII honored him in 1938 with the title of papal chamberlain, allowing him to be called monsignor. (also March 9, 1939).
 With the closing of the North American College in 1940 due to World War II, Babcock came back to the United States; he was appointed pastor of St. Mary's parish in Ann Arbor.
 In 1942, Babcock was appointed rector of Blessed Sacrament in Detroit.

 Auxiliary Bishop of Detroit

 On February 15, 1947, Babcock was appointed as an auxiliary bishop of Detroit and titular bishop of Irenopolis in Cilicia by Pope Pius XII.
-He received his episcopal consecration on March 25, 1947, from Cardinal Edward Mooney, with Bishops William Murphy and Stephen Woznicki serving as co-consecrators.
-Later that year, Babcock was appointed as vicar for the religious orders in the archdiocese and was name a domestic prelate by the pope.
+He received his episcopal consecration at the Cathedral of the Most Blessed Sacrament in Detroit on March 25, 1947, from Cardinal Edward Mooney, with Bishops William Murphy and Stephen Woznicki serving as co-consecrators.
+Later that year, Babcock was appointed as vicar for the religious orders in the archdiocese and was named a domestic prelate by the pope.
 In 1948, he became a consultor for the archdiocese.

 Bishop of Grand Rapids

-On March 23, 1954, Pope Pius XII appointed Babcock as bishop of the Diocese of Grand Rapids.
+On March 23, 1954, Pius XII appointed Babcock as bishop of Grand Rapids.
 He was installed on May 20, 1954.
 Babcock attended the Second Vatican Council in Rome (1962–1965).

 Death and legacy

-Allen Babcock died of cancer on June 27, 1969 at St. Mary's Hospital in Grand Rapids at age 71.
+Allen Babcock died of cancer on June 27, 1969, at St. Mary's Hospital in Grand Rapids at age 71.